smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 Additional classes are generated for each thing action (see below).

-### Additional Libraries
+### Additional 3rd party Libraries

-You can use additional libraries (that are not available within openHAB) by putting a JAR-file in the `lib` folder.
+You can use additional libraries (that are not available within openHAB) by putting a JAR-file in the `lib/java` folder.
 They are automatically picked up and made available when compiling the rules.
 You have to add them to the classpath of your IDE to allow code completion.

+### Personal Libraries

+Re-using code one of the great advantages of Java.
+You can create custom classes by putting the corresponding `.java`-file in the `lib/java` folder.
+A class named `Own` in package `foo.bar` needs to be

+- placed in the correct location for the package (i.e. `/foo/bar/Own.java`) or
+- have the package name in the file name (i.e. `foo.bar.Own.java`).

+Not following these conventions might result in failure to start the script engine.

 ## The `JavaRule` Class